bbc/psammead/packages/utilities/gel-styled-components/README.md

 ## Exports

 `/breakpoints` - GEL breakpoints, as well as typography breakpoints.
-Including links to the relevant GEL pages.
+These use the GEL grid sizes which can be found in their [documentation](https://www.bbc.co.uk/gel/guidelines/grid#grid-sizes).
 `/spacings` - GEL spacings and GEL Grid margins and gutters.
-Including links to the relevant GEL pages.
+These use the GEL grid spacing sizes which can be found in their [documentation](https://www.bbc.co.uk/gel/guidelines/grid#spacing-layout).
 `/typography` - GEL typography.
+These are based on the gel typography standard which can be found in their [documentation](https://www.bbc.co.uk/gel/guidelines/typography).

 ## Contributing